FelixEngl/atra/README.md

 the primary goal of scraping websites as comprehensively as possible, while ensuring ease of use and accessibility.

-## Philosophy

-Atra follows a simple philosophy:
-- If you can't embed it, you don't need it.
-- Services are short-lived, but monoliths are for eternity.
-- One config to rule them all.

 ## Your first crawl
 Download the precompiled executable (coming soon) and run the following command:
 - Windows: `./atra.exe single -s test_crawl -d 2 --absolute https://choosealicense.com`